renesas-rz/rzv_ai_sdk/Q02_face_authentication/README.md

     - Application can be terminated by clicking the left mouse double click.
     - Alternatively, to force close the application, switch from the application window to the terminal by pressing `Super(windows key)+Tab` and press `CTRL + C`.

- > Note: Since RZ/V2N is a brother chip of RZ/V2H, the same execution environment is used, which causes inconsistency in display contents,
- i.e., RZ/V2N application log contains "RZ/V2H".
- This will be solved in the future version.

 ## Application: Configuration
 ### AI Model